Site icon SNN

 Cover crops represent a potential risk in terms of the spring planting window, in which farmers must quickly terminate cover crops and get cash crop seeds planted amid increasingly challenging weather conditions.
 But perhaps more notably, if not managed properly, cover crops can be associated with yield penalties affecting cash crops in the following season.
 A recent Stanford University-led study, which relied on Guan’s satellite imagery and analysis of cover crops in the Midwest, indicated cover crops can decrease corn yield by around 5%.

 “At the moment, cover cropping remains something for innovators and early adopters; it hasn’t taken hold as a common practice,” Coppess says.
-“A big part of the problem is that adding to the rotation is a systems change for the farmer and the fields.
+“A big part of the problem is that adding cover crops to the rotation is a systems change for the farmer and the fields.
 It adds cost, risk, and management challenges, but important learning is happening among innovators and farmers are gaining valuable experience.”

 More information: